collabnix/kubelabs/Terraform101/terraform-eks-lab.md

 }
 ```

 You might notice that this output file is a fair bit longer than the previous one.
 This is because the cluster has several important variables that need to be used by other resources.
+You first have the cluster identifiers, such as the cluster ID, arn, and endpoint.
+These values are needed when you want to deploy applications to your cluster.
+The next two values concern the IAM roles that you will be using to deal with that cluster.
+You also get the cluster security group information in the next variable.
+We will be diving into the security group in more detail later.
+Since any ports that we need to open should happen from the security group, we will need to add those configurations as well.